schneems/routes_controller_exercise/README.md

 # 2) Modify Views and Logging

-Now that we have a bunch of users and associated products lets do something useful with them.
+Now that we have a bunch of users and associated products, lets do something useful with them.
 Previously we noted that [localhost:3000/products](http://localhost:3000/products) was linked to the view `app/views/products/index.html.erb` through a route in our `config/routes.rb` file.
 Open the `index.html.erb` view now in a text editor (i recommend sublime text 2 for mac).
 Make sure your rails server is started (`$ rails server`) and visit [localhost:3000/products](http://localhost:3000/products) in your browser.

 Add this to the top of the `index.html.erb` file: